-Eye injuries in the workplace are more common than many of us may think, especially in work environments where there are potential eye hazards.
-Every year thousands of workers go blind from not wearing the correct mandated eye protection.
-That’s why experts and eye doctors recommend wearing the right eye protection to prevent common eye injuries in the workplace.
+Eye injuries in the workplace are more common than many of us may think, especially in environments where there are potential eye hazards.
+That’s why experts and eye doctors recommend wearing the right eye protection to prevent common eye injuries.

-In addition, the Occupational Safety and Health Administration (OSHA) requires employers to provide protective safety eyewear when employees are exposed to flying particles, molten metal, liquid chemicals, acids or caustic liquids, chemical gases, vapors, and light radiation.
+The Occupational Safety and Health Administration (OSHA) requires employers to provide protective safety eyewear when employees are exposed to flying particles, molten metal, liquid chemicals, acids or caustic liquids, chemical gases, vapors, and light radiation.
 OSHA’s requirement for eye protection, adopted in 2015, is the American National Standards Institute (ANSI) standard for personal eye and face protectors, commonly referred to as ANSI Z87.1.
-You can now shop for OSHA required ANSI Z87.1 Safety Glasses at Zenni, available in single vision and multifocal options.
-Read on to learn more about these rigorously tested safety glasses.
+Zenni offers OSHA required ANSI Z87.1 Safety Glasses in single vision and multifocal options.
+Read on to learn more.

 What Are ANSI Z87.1 Safety Glasses

 ANSI Z87.1 was created to protect eyewear users from hazards such as impact, optical radiation, liquid splash, dust, and fine particles.
 This standard covers all types of protective eye equipment, including eye glasses, safety goggles, face shields, welding goggles, welding masks, and more.
 Although ANSI Z87.1 safety glasses may look like normal eyewear, they’re designed to provide significantly more eye protection by featuring frames and lenses that are much stronger than regular glasses